 Bodies of Work

-'Imaginary Beasts' is a limited edition hand printed book combining the work of artist and printmaker Angus Fisher and author and publisher Nicholas Pounder.
+'Imaginary Creatures' is a limited edition hand printed book combining the work of artist and printmaker Angus Fisher and author and publisher and antiquarian Nicholas Pounder.
 The book, which the pair have been working on since 2015, displays a collection of imaginary beasts from around the world and is complete with descriptive text and corresponding hand-printed etchings.
 The book is due to be finished in August 2017 when it will first be exhibited in 'The Artist & the Book' exhibition at Australian Galleries in Sydney.